-24) Banias waterfall.
-The Golan is the only territory controlled by Israel where precipitation levels are significant.
+24) Banias waterfall in the Syrian Golan.
+The Golan Heights is the only territory controlled by Israel where precipitations are significant.

-The Golan is an abundant source of water.
-It estimated that the average annual rainfall available for Israel is approximately 7,900 million cubic meters annually, much which occurs in the Golan where there are two major water sources.
+The Occupied Syrian Golan is an abundant source of water.
+It has been estimated that the average annual rainfall for all of Israel is approximately 7,900 million cubic meters annually, much of this rain occurs in the northern region of the Syrian Golan where there are two major water sources.
 One in the west consisting of the drainage basin of the Jordan River and its tributaries: the Banias, the Dan and the Hasbani.
-The other is in the south by the Yarmuk River, one of the Jordan river's largest tributaries, and Lake Galilee.
+The other is in the south, where the border is demarcated on one side, by the Yarmuk River, one of the Jordan River's largest tributaries, and on the other, by the Galilee Lake (although to what extent has been hotly debated).

-25) Lake Ram.
-The Golan is rich in lakes.
+25) Birkat ram.
+The Golan Heights are rich in lakes.

-The combination of these significant water reserves, in a region where water is one of the most precious commodities, makes the Golan a very strategic area for Israel.
-The exploitation of an occupied territory's natural resources is a violation of article 55 of the Hague Regulations.
+The combination of all of these significant water reserves, in a region where water is one of the most precious commodities, makes the Golan a very strategic area for Israel.
+Israel's exploitation of an occupied territory's natural resources is a clear violation of article 55 of the Hague Regulations.

-26) Israel pumps water from Lake Ram for Israeli settlements.
+26) Israel pumps water from Ram lake and feeds it to the Jewish settlements.

-The UN has condemned discriminatory Israeli measures such as those carried out by Mekorot, the Israeli national water company, which pumps water from Ram Lake to Israeli settler farms at preferential rates, whereas Arab farmers' use of water from the same company is tightly restricted.
-Merkorot co-operates with a private company, Mei Golan, which extracts water from the Salukia spring.
-It has a bottling plant in Katzrin settlement and sell it throughout Israel.
+The Israeli national water company Mekorot monopolizes all the water in Israel.
+The UN condemned Israeli discriminatory measures such as the practice carried out by Mekorot, which channel water from Ram Lake directly to Israeli settler farms at preferential rates, whereas Arab farmer's use of water from the same company is tightly restricted.
+Merkorot co-operates with the private company Mei Golan who extracts water from the Occupied Golan and sell it throughout Israel.
+Mei Golan extracts water from the Salukia spring in the Syrian Golan and has a bottling plant in Katzrin.

-27) Water tanks in the farming area around Majdal shams.
-Arab farmers collect rainwater in these tanks because of the lack of water due to discriminatory water distribution policies.
+27) Water tanks in the farming area of Majdal shams.
+Arab farmers collect rainwater in these tanks because the lack of water due to the discriminatory water distribution policies.